-We'll drive from Portland to Camp Cleawox late in the afternoon on the day you arrive for your trip.
-Each day we'll alternate between kayaking in the lake and hiking along the Pacific coast in ancient forests, on beaches, and across the dunes.
+We'll drive from Portland to Camp Cleawox in the afternoon on the day you arrive for your trip.
+Each day we'll alternate between stand-up paddle boarding on a lake and hiking along the Pacific coast in ancient forests, on beaches, and across the dunes.
 The trails we'll be hiking are rated moderate, with more strenuous trails and longer mileage as options for people who'd like the challenge.
 The group expects to hike about 4 to 8 miles a day wearing daypacks.

-If you have never kayaked before, you'll find that the calm water is the perfect place to learn, and we'll teach you everything you need to know!
+If you have never paddle-boarded before, you'll find that the calm Lake Cleawox water is the perfect place to learn, and we'll teach you everything you need to know!

-The Camp Cleawox satellite campsites feature open-air Adirondack cabins, enclosed canvas yurts, or small cabins.
-Each campsite also has their own fire pits, picnic tables, running water, and private outhouses.
+The Camp Cleawox satellite campsites feature rustic open-air Adirondack cabins with bunk beds.
+Each campsite also has their own fire pits, picnic tables, running water, and private outhouses or bathrooms.
+Your group will work together to prepare meals in the modern industrial kitchen located in the central camp lodge.
 Although the camp will have other New Student Trip groups staying in campsites nearby, your group will have your own outdoor and indoor space to gather, prepare meals, and relax around the campfire.
 The campsites are situated away from the main lodge, just a short walk away from the freshwater beach on Cleawox Lake, and along forest trails.

-New to Hiking or Kayaking?
+New to Hiking or Stand Up Paddleboarding?